cilix-lab/ubuntu-wrt/ubuntu-xenial-4.10.0-9.11_16.04.2_20170610/drivers/mwlwifi/README.md

   marvell,powertable => Specify external power table.
 If your device needs external power table, you must provide the power table via this parameter, otherwise the Tx power will be pretty low.

   root@lede:/# cat /sys/kernel/debug/ieee80211/phy0/mwlwifi/info

   power table loaded from dts: no

   => If it is "no", it does not allow you to load external power table (for new device).

   => If it is "yes", you must provide power table in DTS file (for old device).

+* The way to change interrupt to different CPU cores:

+  root@lede:/# echo 1 > /proc/irq/irq number of phy0 or phy1/smp_affinity => use CPU0

+  root@lede:/# echo 2 > /proc/irq/irq number of phy0 or phy1/smp_affinity => use CPU1